 The Republic of Burundi is situated in Central Africa, sharing boundaries with Democratic Republic of the Congo, Rwanda and Tanzania.
 It is a landlocked country and has a surface area of 27,830 sq km, made up of 17 provinces.
-The population is estimated at 10,888,321 inhabitants (July 2013 est. CIA World FactBook) with a literacy rate of 67.2%.
-51.9% of the total population is between 15 and 64 years of age.
+The population is estimated at 10,395,931 inhabitants (July 2014 est. CIA World FactBook) with a literacy rate of 67.2%.
+51.8% of the total population is between 15 and 64 years of age.
 The capital city is Bujumbura with a population of 605,000 (2011).
 Kirundi is the national language with French as the official language.
 Other languages spoken are Swahili and English.

-In relation to Communications, according to 2012 figures, there were 17,400 fixed phone lines (32,600, 2010) compared with 2.247 million mobile phones (1.98 million 2011).
-There are six ISPs, with approximately 10,000 Internet subscribers and 60,000 Internet users.
+In relation to Communications, there were 17,400 fixed phone lines in 2012 (32,600, 2010) and 2.53 million mobile phones in 2013 (2.4 million 2012) according to Agence de Regulation et del Controle des Telecom.
+There are six ISPs, with approximately 500,000 Internet users in May 2013 (ARCT).

 There are 7 public universities and 24 private institutions of Higher Education.

 Burundi considers ICT to be an important enabler that can facilitate developments and job opportunities in the country.
 The Government of Burundi is committed to encouraging the integration of ICT in all spheres of society.
 The telecommunications sector is liberalised but Internet access is predominantly restricted to public points of access in cyber cafes in the capital, Bujumbura.

 The National eGovernment Strategy was adopted in 2009 and the Executive Secretary for ICT (SETIC) is responsible for coordinating this activity.